byui-cse/cse455-course/source/module-02/index.md

 ### Business Question

-> “If customers frequently buy certain items together, can we use that information to recommend products?”
+> “We know customers often buy certain products together.
+Can we use our historical sales data to suggest the next most likely item and increase average order value?”

-This phase establishes a **baseline** recommender that the business can understand and trust.

 ---